-The first parameter defined by the domain
+The first parameter defined by the domain:

-type Operation = rd, wrt;
+type Operation = rd,wrt;

 indicates whether the event denotes an atomic read or write operation.
-The second and third carry the location and the value read or written, respectively.
-The fourth indicates whether the operation succeeded.
-Finally, the fifth parameter carries a process identity (meant to indicate the identity of the process engaged in in the event).
+The second and third carry the location to be and the value read or written, respectively.
+The fourth indicates the success of the operation.
+We hence also allow atomic reads and writes to exhibit exceptional behavior.
+Finally, the fifth parameter carries a process identity (meant to indicate the identity of the process that triggered the event).

 The component has two procedure calls: reads and writes.
-The informal description [4] notes that being an element of MemLocs or MemVals is a "semantic" restriction, and cannot be imposed solely by syntactic restrictions on the types of arguments.
+The informal description [3] notes that being an element of MemLocs or MemVals is a "semantic" restriction, and cannot be imposed solely by syntactic restrictions on the types of arguments.
+As we aim for automatic verification the number of states as well as events are crucial.
+Hence, we try to be particular in not tacitly reducing any of these by faithfully modeling all possible erroneous events.
+Hence, we introduce the domains: